 What Makes Lochia Worse?

 Overexertion, early sexual activity, using tampons, skipping postpartum checkups, and inadequate hydration or nutrition can all worsen lochia.
-These factors may increase bleeding and delay your body’s healing process after childbirth.
+These factors may increase bleeding and delay your body’s healing after childbirth.

 What Is the Hardest Day of Postpartum?